Standard contractual clauses

 5. There are four annexes to these Regulations and the annexes form an integral part of the Regulations.

-7. Annex B contains the data controller’s conditions for the data processor’s use of sub-processors and a
+7. Appendix B contains the controller’s conditions for the processor’s use of sub-processors and a

-list of sub-processors that the controller has authorized the use of.
+list of sub-processors that the controller has approved the use of.

 8. Appendix C contains the data controller’s instructions regarding the data processor’s processing of

-personal data, a description of the security measures that the processor shall as a minimum
+personal data, a description of the minimum security measures that the data processor must

 9. Annex D contains provisions for other activities not covered by the Regulations.